VEHICLE BUYER'S GUIDE

 What are the most common F-TYPE problems?+

-The most frequently reported Jaguar F-TYPE issues involve: ENGINE, STRUCTURE, UNKNOWN OR OTHER, POWER TRAIN.
+The most frequently reported Jaguar F-TYPE issues involve: ENGINE, ELECTRICAL SYSTEM, UNKNOWN OR OTHER, FUEL/PROPULSION SYSTEM.
 These are aggregated across all model years from NHTSA owner complaint filings.
 Frequency of complaints does not necessarily indicate severity.

 Deep-Dive Research